hifi-finance/docs/protocol/technical-reference/governor-bravo/timelock.md

 function delay() external returns (uint256)
 ```

-The duration of the time after which a transaction can be executed.
+The duration of time after which a transaction is available to be executed.

 ### queuedTransactions